It is a great and resounding truth that unions make life better for millions upon millions of people in very concrete ways every day.

 Winners will be informed by email once a decision has been made on the winning submission.
 Following notification, the list of winners will be updated.

 NUPGE's Why Unions Matter contest began on September 1, 2013.
-Every month, until the contest is declared closed, one submission will be chosen as the winner, and the creator will win a $1,500 prize.
+Every month (approximately) one submission will be chosen as the winner, and the creator will win a $1,500 prize.

 Submissions may include videos, songs, artwork, music or some other creative form.
 Videos must be uploaded to YouTube, Vimeo, or the online video-sharing service of your choice.
 Once uploaded, you must send an email to firstname.lastname@example.org containing a link to the video along with your name, address, and telephone number.
 Other entries may be submitted in writing (or video) to email@example.com as well.